 The WSDL publish plug-in also provides a dedicated HTTP port for publishing WSDL contracts.
-To make this port secure, you must explicitly enable security by setting the plugins:wsdl_publish:enable_secure_wsdl_publish Configuration variable to true and the plugins:at_http:server:use_secure_sockets variable to true.
-To associate an X.509 certificate with this port, you can use the same configuration options as you would for a regular Artix endpoint (see "Deploying Application Certificates" on page 254).
+To make this port secure, you must explicitly enable security by setting the plugins:wsdl publish:enable secure wsdl publish configuration variable to true and the plugins: at http:server:use secure sockets variable to true.
+To associate an X.509 certificate with this port, you can use the same configuration options as you would for a regular Artix endpoint (see "Deploying Application Certificates" on page 279).